ExtremelyRyan/atomic/readme.md

 ## Project assistance

-If you want to say **thank you** or/and support active development of PROJECT_NAME:
+If you want to say **thank you** or/and support active development of Atomic:

 - Add a [GitHub Star](https://github.com/ExtremelyRyan/atomic) to the project.
-- Tweet about the PROJECT_NAME.
+- Tweet about the Atomic.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

-Together, we can make PROJECT_NAME **better**!

-## Contributing

-First off, thanks for taking the time to contribute!
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make will benefit everybody else and are **greatly appreciated**.

-Please read [our contribution guidelines](docs/CONTRIBUTING.md), and thank you for being involved!

 ## Authors & contributors

-The original setup of this repository is by [FULL_NAME](https://github.com/GITHUB_USERNAME).
+The original setup of this repository is by [Ryan](https://github.com/ExtremelyRyan).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/ExtremelyRyan/atomic/contributors).

-## Security

-PROJECT_NAME follows good practices of security, but 100% security cannot be assured.
-PROJECT_NAME is provided **"as is"** without any **warranty**.
-Use at your own risk.

-_For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._

-## License

-This project is licensed under the **MIT license**.

-See [LICENSE](LICENSE) for more information.

-## Acknowledgements

-> **[?]**
-> If your work was funded by any organization or institution, acknowledge their support here.
-> In addition, if your work relies on other software libraries, or was inspired by looking at other work, it is appropriate to acknowledge this intellectual debt too.